-Screening will occur within 21 days (but at least 2 days prior to) the baseline / dosing day and will comprise of the following:
+Screening will occur within 28 days (but at least 2 days prior to) the baseline / dosing day and will comprise of the following:

 - Obtain written informed consent before any study-specific assessments are performed - Assess eligibility against the inclusion and exclusion criteria - Collect demographic data and medical history; review concomitant medications - Obtain screening non-fasting laboratory tests including chemistry, hematology, and coagulation profile (See Section 7.1.2.6 and Table 3).
-Perform serum pregnancy test in women of child-bearing potential and collect a urine sample for urinalysis. - Perform COVID-19 testing for unvaccinated subjects or per study center requirements - Vaccinated subjects without COVID-19 symptoms are not required to have a COVID-19 test performed - Collect height and weight measurements - Perform a full physical exam and collect vital signs including temperature (Sections 7.1.2.7 and 7.1.2.8) - Perform a 12 lead ECG (Section 7.1.2.9) - Document Fitzpatrick Skin Scale Color Type by examining the upper chest (locations for possible sensor placement) (see Appendix A)
+Perform serum pregnancy test in women of child-bearing potential and collect a urine sample for urinalysis. - Perform COVID-19 testing - Collect height and weight measurements; ensure subjects are not wearing shoes - Perform a full physical exam and collect vital signs including temperature (Sections 7.1.2.7 and 7.1.2.8) - Perform a 12 lead ECG (Section 7.1.2.9) - Document Fitzpatrick Skin Scale (FSS) Color Type by examining the upper chest (locations for possible sensor placement)) and perform Mexameter measurements to determine the FSS.
+Collect 3 melanin and erythema measurements to obtain an average value and use the following to determine the FSS value: